It’s a Saturday night in the back streets of a large North American city.

 Sounds like a plot from a summer blockbuster movie.
 It is, and it isn’t.

 Cars and movies have teamed up for many memorable films over the years.
-Most recently, another edition of The Fast and The Furious has brought the high-powered cars of today’s street racing scene to the big screen.
+Movies like the The Fast and The Furious have brought the high-powered cars of today’s street racing scene to the big screen.
 But, what many of today’s street racers will tell you is that it’s not all about taking risks.

 One racer lays out his rules of the road: “Don’t race on busy streets, be it day or night, especially if there is a school in the area.
 If you want to act cool in front of your friends, you shouldn’t be racing.
 If it’s not your car, you shouldn’t be racing it.
 Know your area…if you don’t know the road or the area, you are asking for big trouble.
 And, use common sense.
 Think before you go, and if you don’t think it’s safe, it’s probably not.”